 22. The name of the person making the booking.
 Especially useful for multi-individual membership records.

-23. Tickets for collection: uses the ticket template in the event definition (or the letter equivalent if this is an email template) to produce tickets for everyone booked for the selected event instances who have not already had tickets issued (and then marks the tickets issued).
+23. Tickets for collection: uses the ticket template in the event definition (or the letter equivalent if this is an email template) to produce tickets for everyone booked for the selected events who have not already had tickets issued (and then marks the tickets issued).

 24. Lanyard badges: generates badges (or anything else set up by the template) using the template specified for lanyard badges in the event definition.

-25. Expected CSV: generates and downloads a UTF-8 CSV file of everyone booked to attend the selected event instance(s).
+25. Expected CSV: generates and downloads a UTF-8 CSV file of everyone booked to attend the selected events.

 27. Attendance CSV: like Expected CSV (25) but for those marked as having checked in for the selected event(s), either using the check.in app or by clicking on the check-in button (8).
 Only available on or after the start day of the event.